THE STORY SO FAR

 The vents in the dome are liberating quantities of sulfur dioxide, hydrogen sulfide, hydrogen chloride and also vast amounts of water vapor, they said.

-The PDF report from OVSICORI-UNA can be found here.
-The OVSICORI images are from that report, other images from the Pura Vida Hotel, Alajuela.
+The PDF report used to be available from OVSICORI (but has now gone offline - grrrrr) - the images labeled OVSICORI are from that report, other images from the Pura Vida Hotel, Alajuela.

 March 24th - Volcan Poas Awoke